 The OSU Summer Veterinary Experience is a hands-on and engaging experience for academically talented high school students interested in veterinary medicine.
-We are planning to host the 2022 Summer Veterinary Experience in-person on August 7-12, 2022.
-This is a residential program and participants will stay on the Oregon State Corvallis campus for the duration of the program.
+We plan to host the 2023 Summer Veterinary Experience July 30th through August 4th.
+This is a residential program and participants stay on the Oregon State Corvallis campus for the duration of the program.
 There is a competitive application process as we receive far more applications than have spots in the program.

-Mentors and instructors will work with students to discover and explore their talents and understanding of the basic sciences, animal and human health, and social sciences.
-Throughout the experience, staff will provide a supportive atmosphere, with emphasis on teamwork and open discussion.
-The participants will also receive guidance on preparing for college and the financial aid process.
-While the schedule for the program has not yet been finalized, we anticipate offering sessions on undergraduate and DVM admissions, how to do a physical exam, a panel discussion with current DVM students, career panel discussion, tours, and much more!
+Mentors and instructors work with students to discover and explore their talents and understanding of the basic sciences, animal and human health, and social sciences.
+Throughout the experience, staff provide a supportive atmosphere, with emphasis on teamwork and open discussion.
+Participants also receive guidance on preparing for college and the financial aid process.
+While the schedule for the program varies slightly each year, we we offer sessions on undergraduate and DVM admissions, how to do a physical exam, a panel discussion with current DVM students, career panel discussion, tours, and much more!

 To be eligible for the program, students must:

 (1) be able to attend the program in-person at our Corvallis campus;

 (2) be a sophomore or junior in high school (entering junior or senior year in fall);

 (3) have enrolled in science classes and received acceptable grades in these;

 (4) have an interest in exploring veterinary medicine or another health-related career; and

 (5) have demonstrated maturity, initiative and curiosity about the world in general.

 The Summer Veterinary Experience has a competitive application process.
 Please complete the application if you would like to be considered.
 The application is open March 1 through April 15.
 We communicate decisions to applicants in early May.
 Please check back in March 2023 to access the application.